rlucente-se-jboss/ocp-on-nuc/linksys-openwrt-config.md

-My intention is to connect both my NUC running OpenShift and my laptop to the LAN interfaces on the router so they're both on the same subnet with the NUC having a stable IP assignment.
+My intention is to connect both my NUC running OpenShift and my laptop to the LAN interfaces on the router so they're both on the same subnet with the NUC having a static IP assignment.
 The WiFi interface on the router is configured to connect all the LAN devices to the WAN, using IP masquerading, so there is access to the outside world.